 One block away from the heart of Times Square and diagonally across from the Port Authority, the entryway for many bus passengers.

 The hotel stretches from 42nd to 43rd streets along Eighth Avenue, just one short block from the heart of Times Square and at the same intersection as the Port Authority, the city's main bus depot.
 The back side of the hotel opens up to 42nd Street, which is chock-full of franchise restaurants like Chevy's (Mexican) and plenty of tourist-focused shops.
 The hotel is connected to a large shopping and theater complex called E-Walk, which has a 13-plex movie theater and various shops.

-Though once seedy, Times Square was reborn in the mid-'90s as a commercialized tourist haven, lit by 24-hour flashing billboards and theme restaurants like ESPN Zone and Bubba Gump Shrimp.
+Though once seedy, Times Square was reborn in the mid-'90s as a commercialized tourist haven, lit by 24-hour flashing billboards and theme restaurants.
 Today, visitors walking the streets are more likely to be accosted by a comedy-club promoter, a rickshaw bicycle operator, or a caricature artist than a mugger.
 It's crowded, but there's something unquestionably exhilarating -- and convenient -- about staying in the neon-lit heart of the city.
-Plus, the mayor recently decided to close off much of Broadway to traffic, making it more pedestrian-friendly.
+Plus, much of Broadway is closed to traffic, so it's pedestrian-friendly.

 - About one block from the 1, 2, 3, 7, N, Q, R, and S subway lines; two blocks from the A, C, E, B, D, F, and M subway lines

 - Two-minute walk to Times Square

 - 15-minute walk to the Empire State Building